-This is outright biatchy and indicative of some messed up psychology.
-If it’s on purpose and repetitive, despite you bringing it up then we’d suggest you created some distance.
-Sometimes it can happen accidentally without motive so we’d suggest trying to talk it out first.
+If it’s on purpose and happening often, despite you bringing it up then we suggest you create some distance.
+It is important to remember that sometimes it can happen accidentally so try and talk to them about it before jumping to conclusions.

 It’s not me, it’s you: breaking up